Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Permits

-You don’t need a permit to cycle the main Manali – Leh Highway.
+You don’t need a permit to cycle on the main Manali-Leh Highway.
 You need one for a portion of the Spiti Valley, the Lakes area, the Aryan Valley, and some Mountain Passes.
-We’ll talk about those permits in the specific articles since this guide only focuses on the main road.
+We’ll discuss those permits in the relevant articles, since this guide focuses only on the main road.

 Our Manali – Leh Highway Itinerary and Blog